Teaching toddlers rude words and actions

-He had a bit of a hyper when his dad decided to try and teach N crude actions – groping his privates, thrusting, and rude words (thankfully, his copying isn’t clear enough for anyone to recognise what he’s trying to say, so let’s hope he forgets).
+He had a bit of a hyper when his dad decided to try and teach N crude actions – thrusting and rude words (thankfully, his copying isn’t clear enough for anyone to recognise what he’s trying to say, so let’s hope he forgets).
 Our son’s going to end up being the one that all the parents tell their kids to not be friends with at the rate he’s being taught awful things.

 But for the second night running N’s woken…night one was around 4 hours of moaning/crying, and so far this evening, there’s been one wake up.
 Let’s hope calpol helps send him off now and he’ll get to catch up on some of last nights sleep.
-Then I’ll try and get an out of hours appointment tomorrow to check if it’s an ear infection as he keeps holding one ear.
-Good luck with that attempt as last time’s attempt was a waste of time.
+Then I’ll try and get an out of hours appointment to check if it’s an ear infection as he keeps holding one ear.

 Let’s hope he gets over whatever it is quickly, so we can get on with enjoying our week off work & nursery next week.